LuluLePerdu/Portfolio/README.md

 # Portfolio

-Random stuff, will be used professionally one day
+Will be used professionally one day
-I guess